jhonathannc/microservice-catalog-video/README.md

 # About

-The purpose of this project is create a service about Video's catalog, using Clean Architecture, TDD, SOLID, and others patterns, and following the course on [FullCycle][fullcycle] school.
+The purpose of this project is create a service about Video's catalog, using Clean Architecture, TDD, DDD, SOLID, and others patterns, and following the course on [FullCycle][fullcycle] school.

 The image below shows how this project was built.